-Because of its capital light business model it throws off a lot of cash.
+Because of its capital-light business model, it throws off a lot of cash.
 Most of this is handed back to shareholders via dividends (NOK per share):

 As of today Bouvet has practically no debt and has a slight net cash position.
 Excess cash is about 165 million NOK, about 16 NOK per share, not very significant, though.
 I always like to invest in companies that have a net cash position so they are prepared for any hiccups and rainy days along the way.

 The most recent quarter, 1Q 2020, showed a diluted EPS of 6.31 NOK, annualized to about 25 NOK, a P/E of about 20.
-I would say the report was much better than anticipated and valuation seems “fair” considering the growth vs. future uncertainties.
+I would say the report was much better than anticipated and the valuation seems “fair” considering the growth vs. future uncertainties.

 How Covid-19 pans out is still a big unknown.
 However, as investors we value intrinsic value over decades, not in quarters.
 The “lockdown” will ease and things will get back to normal pretty quickly and Bouvet’s clients are solid.
 I’m more worried about the low oil price and the cut in spending among oil companies, but this is still too early to tell.
-Bouvet thrived in the years after the 2014/15 oil crisis, and I see no reason to why the current oil-crisis should be different.
-Lower revenue from the oil sector is most likely already discounted, and I suspect today’s low CAPEX in the oil sector will fuel higher oil price some 3-5 years down the road.
+Bouvet thrived in the years after the 2014/15 oil crisis, and I see no reason why the current oil-crisis should be different.
+Lower revenue from the oil sector is most likely already discounted, and I suspect today’s low CAPEX in the oil sector will fuel higher oil prices some 3-5 years down the road.

 - Can they manage to grow/expand outside Norway?

 - Can we expect the same rate of growth in Norway?